Robinson arithmetic

-In mathematics, Robinson arithmetic is a finitely axiomatized fragment of first-order Peano arithmetic (PA), first set out by R. M. Robinson in 1950.
-It is usually denoted Q. Q is almost PA without the axiom schema of mathematical induction.
+In mathematics, Robinson arithmetic is a finitely axiomatized fragment of first-order Peano arithmetic (PA), first set out by Raphael M. Robinson in 1950.
+It is usually denoted Q.

+Q is PA without the axiom schema of mathematical induction.
 Q is weaker than PA but it has the same language, and both theories are incomplete.
 Q is important and interesting because it is a finitely axiomatized fragment of PA that is recursively incompletable and essentially undecidable.

 Axioms

 The background logic of Q is first-order logic with identity, denoted by infix '='.
 The individuals, called natural numbers, are members of a set called N with a distinguished member 0, called zero.
 There are three operations over N: